mksha/proffer/README.md

 ![Tests](https://github.com/mohit-kumar-sharma/proffer/workflows/Tests/badge.svg)

-Proffer is a tool to copy and share the cloud images across multiple regions and account.
+Proffer is a cross platform tool to copy and share the cloud images across multiple regions and accounts.

 Proffer is a lightweight tool that can be used on any major platform.